 (A) Service of Motion and Supporting Papers.
 In adversary proceedings, in addition to service of the motion, notice and similar papers as specified in Fed.
 R. Bank.
-P. 7005, all supporting memoranda of law, briefs, and other documentation shall be filed and served upon every party.
-In contested matters, in addition to service of notice and the motion as specified in Fed.
+P. 7005, all supporting memoranda of law, briefs, and other documentation shall be filed and served upon every party. and In contested matters, in addition to service of notice and the motion as specified in Fed.
 R. Bank.
-P. 9014, all supporting memoranda of law, briefs, and other documentation shall be filed and served upon the parties against whom relief is sought.
+P. 9014, and all supporting memoranda of law, briefs, and other documentation shall be filed and served with the motion-upon the parties against whom relief is soughtall parties in interest.